-With so many beaches in the Dominican Republic, which ones do you choose?
-Cabarete beach is a top pick for a few reasons.
-It’s a wide stretch of sand, beyond easy and quick to get to and is home to the one of the most “ILP famous pictures” of that orange lifeguard tower.
-Picture a huge half-moon of beach dotted with kite surfers while you sip a smoothie at our favorite nearby cafe.
+Cabarete is one of those spots that is famous (world-wide actually) for being such a windy cove features.
+Picture a huge half-moon of beach while you sip a smoothie at our favorite nearby cafe.
+Oh and a nearby national park with caves and cenotes to jump into.
 Are you getting a pretty good idea of what your weekends could look like?
 Sounds pretty much perfect to me!

 Want to live in this tropical paradise?

 Spending a whole semester in this Caribbean island will mean lots and lots of time on the beaches.
 Volunteers get weekends off and vacation days to hop all around exploring our favorite coastlines, which is good news for you: Cabarete beach is an easy adventure on a Saturday or Sunday.
 Here’s what you can’t miss:

 Enjoying The Beach

 Cabarete is a fairly small coastal town and as you probably guessed ... the beach is the main attraction.
 This coastline is quite windy — this isn't as calm of a beach as you'll find in places like Sosua (although of course, some days throughout the year will be calmer than others at Cabarete).
 I still love the atmosphere though, wind and all!
 The breeze helps cool you off from that hot Dominican sun, plus it's fun to watch the kite-surfers while you have lunch on the beach.
 And if you love photography, this is a killer spot to get pics.

 There are actually a few beaches to know about though, so let's chat about each to give you an idea of what to expect.

 This is the main beach where tourists tend to hang out.
 If you're taking some form of public transportation like a gua-gua or a taxi and you tell them you want to go to the beach in Cabarete, this is where they'll drop you off.